Emmett Till: Early childhood

-Mamie largely raised Emmett with her mother; she and Louis Till separated in 1942 after she discovered that he had been unfaithful.
-Louis later assaulted her, choking her to unconsciousness, to which she responded by throwing scalding water at him.
+Mamie largely raised Emmett with her mother; she and Louis Till separated in 1942 after Mamie discovered that he had been unfaithful.
+Louis later assaulted Mamie, choking her to unconsciousness, to which she responded by throwing scalding water at him.
 For violating court orders to stay away from Mamie, Louis Till was forced by a judge in 1943 to choose between jail or enlisting in the U.S. Army.
-In 1945, a few weeks before his son's fourth birthday, he was court-martialed and executed in Italy for the murder of an Italian woman and the rape of two others.
+In 1945, a few weeks before his son's fourth birthday, Louis Till was court-martialed and executed in Italy for the murder of an Italian woman and the rape of two others.

 At the age of six, Emmett contracted polio, which left him with a persistent stutter.
 Mamie and Emmett moved to Detroit, where she met and married "Pink" Bradley in 1951.
 Emmett preferred living in Chicago, so he returned there to live with his grandmother; his mother and stepfather rejoined him later that year.
 After the marriage dissolved in 1952, "Pink" Bradley returned alone to Detroit.

-Mamie Till Bradley and Emmett lived together in a busy neighborhood in Chicago's South Side near distant relatives.
+Mamie Till-Bradley and Emmett lived together in a busy neighborhood in Chicago's South Side near distant relatives.
 She began working as a civilian clerk for the U.S. Air Force for a better salary.
-She recalled that Emmett was industrious enough to help with chores at home, although he sometimes got distracted.
-His mother remembered that he did not know his own limitations at times.
+She recalled that Till was industrious enough to help with chores at home, although he sometimes got distracted.
+Till's mother remembered that he did not know his own limitations at times.
 Following the couple's separation, Bradley visited Mamie and began threatening her.
-At eleven years old, Emmett, with a butcher knife in hand, told Bradley he would kill him if the man did not leave.
-Usually, however, Emmett was happy.
-He and his cousins and friends pulled pranks on each other (Emmett once took advantage of an extended car ride when his friend fell asleep and placed the friend's underwear on his head), and they also spent their free time in pickup baseball games.
-He was a smart dresser, and was often the center of attention among his peers.
+At 11 years old, Till, with a butcher knife in hand, told Bradley he would kill him if the man did not leave.
+Till was typically happy, however.
+He and his cousins and friends pulled pranks on each other (Till once took advantage of an extended car ride when his friend fell asleep and placed the friend's underwear on his head), and they also spent their free time in pickup baseball games.
+Till was a smart dresser, and was often the center of attention among his peers.